michaeldereus/Project-group-19/README.md

 _python main.py random input-image-name style-image-name style-level 3_

-Style-level 1, 2 and 3 are three levels of styl where increasing this value creates a more stylized image.
+Style-level 1, 2 and 3 are three levels of stylization where increasing this value creates a more stylized output.

 ## Results